 On 3 February 2014 the President of the Commission, Professor Gillian Triggs, launched an inquiry into children in closed immigration detention.
-The purpose of this inquiry is to investigate the ways in which life in immigration detention affects the health, well-being and development of children.
-The inquiry will assess the impact on children by seeking the views of people who were previously detained as children in closed immigration detention and by assessing the current circumstances and responses of children to immigration detention.
+The purpose of the Inquiry was to investigate the ways in which life in immigration detention affects the health, well-being and development of children.
+The Inquiry would assess the impact on children by seeking the views of people who were previously detained as children in closed immigration detention and by assessing the current circumstances and responses of children to immigration detention.

 The President will inquire into the impact of immigration detention on the health, well-being and development of children.
 The President will assess whether laws, policies and practices relating to children in immigration detention meet Australia’s international human rights obligations, with particular attention to:

 - the appropriateness of facilities in which children are detained;

 - the impact of the length of detention on children;

 - measures to ensure the safety of children;

 - provision of education, recreation, maternal and infant health services;

 - the separation of families across detention facilities in Australia;

 - the guardianship of unaccompanied children in detention in Australia;